yeabu369/auction-demo/README.md

 # Algorand Auction Demo

-This demo is an on-chain NFT auction using smart contracts on the Algorand blockchain.
+This demo is an on-chain Stock exchange using smart contracts on the Algorand blockchain.

 ## Usage

-The file `auction/operations.py` provides a set of functions that can be used to create and interact with auctions.
+The file `exchange/operations.py` provides a set of functions that can be used to create and interact with exchanges.
 See that file for documentation.

 ## Development Setup